-The Governing Body has a total of twenty three members each of whom brings their own specific expertise, skills and experience.
+The Governing Body has a total of 23 members each of whom brings their own specific expertise, skills and experience.
 All Governors give their time voluntarily and have always shown a high level of commitment to both the College itself and its mission.

 The composition of the Governing Body is laid down by the College’s Instrument & Articles of Government.
 This is a legal document under the terms of the Further and Higher Education Act 1992 which incorporated the College and establishes the Governing Body as a legal entity and defines what the Governing Body and the College may do.
 The Governing Body comprises:

 The Chair of Governors is Teresa Dervin and the Clerk to the Governors is Karen Stanhope.
 Please contact Karen at email@example.com if you have any questions.

 The key responsibilities of the Governing Body are:

 In legal terms, the Governing Body has a corporate identity separate from its members.
 This means that responsibility for actions and decisions rests with the Governing Body as a whole and not with individual governors.
 Governors are expected to show the highest loyalty and to act collectively in the best interest of the College.